albertyw/localtimezone/README.md

 fmt.Println(zone[0])
 ```

+Note: `GetZone()` may return an error only for out-of-range coordinates; it returns the nearest timezone for all valid locations.

 Uses simplified shapefile from [timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder/)

-GeoJson Simplification done with [orb](https://github.com/paulmach/orb).
+Built with [orb](https://github.com/paulmach/orb) for high-performance geometry handling and WKB serialization.

 ## Features

 - The timezone shapefile is embedded in the build binary
-- Supports overlapping zones
+- `GetZone()` returns all timezones at a location; `GetOneZone()` returns a single result
-- You can load your own geojson shapefile if you want
+- You can load a custom GeoJSON shapefile for alternative data sources
-- Sub millisecond lookup even on old hardware
+- Thread-safe for concurrent lookups
 - Lookups are purely in-memory.
 Uses ~8MB of RAM.

 ### Benchmarks